code-philia/CoEdPilot-extension/README.md

    * Your system **must have an NVIDIA GPU** with the **correct drivers installed**.
    * Install the [NVIDIA Container Toolkit](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gpu-compute).

-   and then start the Docker container with the following command:
+   and then start the Docker container with the following command (with 5003 as default port):

    ```bash
    docker run --gpus all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 5003:5003 coedpilot-extension